 Each year, Keep America Beautiful plants a tree on Arbor Day, which is a day set aside to plant, nurture and celebrate trees.

-The Decatur County Board of Commissioners will meet Tuesday, August 12 at 9 a.m. at the County Administration Building, 203 W. Broughton Street in Bainbridge, with the following agenda: 9:00 AM CALL TO ORDER Invocation […]
+The Decatur County Board of Commissioners will meet Tuesday, Oct.
+14 at 9 a.m. in the meeting room of the Decatur County Administration Building, 203 W. Broughton Street, Bainbridge, with the following agenda: 9:00 AM […]

 Be the first to comment